-Work
+Work and force

 The terms work and energy are quite familiar to us and we use them in various contexts.
 In everyday life, the term work is used to refer to any form of activity that requires the exertion of mental or muscular efforts.
 In physics, work is said to be done by a force or against the direction of the force, when the point of application of the force moves towards or against the direction of the force.
 If no displacement takes place, no work is said to be done.
 Therefore for work to be done, two essential conditions should be satisfied: